-- Hand washing tubs are also provided in all laundries. - We recommend that you mark all your clothing and personal possessions clearly. - Out of consideration to other users, please do not leave your clothing in the machines after the cycle is finished. - Ironing boards and irons are available in the laundry rooms. - Do not leave your laundry unattended for long periods of time.
-Accommodation staff cannot accept responsibility for missing items. - Abandoned items left in laundry rooms will be donated/ disposed of on the 15th and 28th/31st of each month.
+- Hand Washing tubs are provided in both laundries. - Out of consideration to other users we ask that you set a timer on your phone so your items can be removed as soon as the cycle is finished. - Please do not remove other residents items if they are mid cycle. - Ironing Boards and Irons are provided in both laundries. - Accommodation staff cannot accept responsibility for any unattended clothing or clothing baskets that go missing. - Abandoned items left in the Laundry rooms will be donated/ disposed of on the 1st and 15th of each month.